faylward/viralrecall/README.md

 This should create a hmm/ directory with the appropriate HMM files, including the gvog.hmm database and the vogdb.hmm database (downloaded from the vogdb.org website on 12/14/2020).
 This directory should be located in the same directory as the acc/ directory and the viralrecall.py script.

-The GVOG database was updated in May 2021.
-The new database is substantially smaller, which helps with runtime.
+Note: The GVOG database was updated in May 2021, and it is recommended to use this latest version.
+The new database is substantially smaller, among other things, and this helps with runtime.
 But if you'd like to access the original GVOG database you can do so here:  https://zenodo.org/record/4710691/files/hmm.tar.gz?download=1

 After you have downloaded and unpacked the database files you should be able to run viralrecall.py.
 To see the help menu you can run:
 > python viralrecall.py -h